petergrace1618/Live-Project-MVC/README.md

     return View(production);
 }
 ```

-My inital idea was to add a test inside the function to see if the user was logged in as Admin.
+My inital idea was to add some logic inside the function to see if the user was logged in as Admin.
 This possibly messy fix was obviated thanks to a helpful suggestion that I look into data annotations.
 A quick search resulted in a much more elegant solution: adding a single data annotation validator attribute.
 Problem solved.

 ```c#
 // GET: Productions/Delete/5
 [Authorize(Roles = "Admin")]	// Prevent anyone but Admin from deleting